afoong/csvJoin/README.md

     * I had not looked at a line of node in about 6 months prior to this.
     * It included a lot of research on things that I had never done before.
       * Some of the things I researched worked, and some didn't.
+    * Also..
+I may have exceeded balmer's peak at some point saturday night
 * At one point, I coded myself into a wall, and had to scrap half of the controller as well.
   * Lesson I learned from that:
     * If code you are writing seems too complicated, there is probably a library on the internet that does what you want for you.